khanderson/capistrano-ext-puppetize-petems/README.md

-# capistrano-ext-puppetize-petems
+# capistrano3-ext-puppetize

 [![Build Status](https://travis-ci.org/petems/capistrano-ext-puppetize-petems.png?branch=master)](https://travis-ci.org/petems/capistrano-ext-puppetize-petems)

-This is my fork of the [capistrano-ext-puppetize](https://github.com/petems/capistrano-ext-puppetize) gem.
-I made a few changes and tweaks, plus I'm hosting it on Rubygems.
+This is a fork of the [capistrano-ext-puppetize](https://github.com/petems/capistrano-ext-puppetize) gem that has been suitably upgraded to work with Capistrano 3 (there were significant API changes between versions 2 and 3).

 ## What